top of page

 It takes a lot of people to make a book successful.
 Here is my list of amazing professionals that have helped me along the way.

 Cover Designer: I was able to do a photoshoot and design my own cover for "A Well-Trained Lady" with help from my awesome friend and fellow author, Ashtyn Newbold.
 I also did my own cover for "The Nabob's Daughter."
-My book "Abigail" was designed by the talented Ruth Nickle, who, like all those on this list, was so great to work with.
-Her email is: elsa15@hotmail.com.
+Shaela at Bluewater Books, another author and friend, did the cover for "Somewhat of a Ruse."
+The amazing Melody Jefferies did my cover for "A Newport Christmess" as well as "Plotting Summer" and my book "Abigail" was designed by the talented Ruth Nickle, who, like all those on this list, was so great to work with.
 I love all of my covers!

-Promotion: I used Tasha Bradford (@the_clean_read_book_club) to help launch "The Nabob's Daughter."
+Promotion: I used Tasha Bradford (@the_clean_read_book_club) to help launch "The Nabob's Daughter" as well as "A Newport Christmess."
 She is absolutely fabulous and definitely knows her stuff!
 She also has several packages to choose from so email her for all the details at thecleanreadbookclub@gmail.com.
 Be sure to tell her I sent you! ;)

-Formatting: I used Vellum (a program for Mac) to format "A Well-Trained Lady", but for "Abigail" I used a professional formatter.
+Formatting: I use Vellum (a program for Mac) to format most of my books now, but for "Abigail" I used a professional formatter.
 Though I love having the control of formatting (and the ability to go change things when I need to in my manuscript), the program is no small investment.
 Therefore, I'm glad I had Cora Johnson for formatting my first book.
 She was so great to work with.
-And, unlike Vellum, she is able to personalize the formatting.
 Here is her email address if you are interested in reaching out to her: coralanaejohnson@yahoo.com.

-Audiobook: I used ACX (Amazon's audiobook creation site), and I was lucky enough to have found two amazing narrators.
-Wendy Wolfson read "Abigail" and Janna Fox read "A Well-Trained Lady" and "The Nabob's Daughter."
-Both of them were so fun to work with and are extremely talented.
-If you want their contact information, please feel free to email.
+Audiobook: I used ACX (Amazon's audiobook creation site), and I was lucky enough to have found serveral amazing narrators.
+Wendy Wolfson read "Abigail" and Janna Fox read "A Well-Trained Lady" "The Nabob's Daughter" and "Somewhat of a Ruse."
+I also recently worked with Ellen Quay and Eric Fox in the narration of "A Newport Christmess" and Ellen Quay again for "Plotting Summer."
+They were both professional and extremely easy to work with (not to mention so talented).
+If you want any of their contact information, please feel free to email.

 Programs I use: